 Can You Refuse a Breathalyzer in Florida?

 Receiving a DUI is a scary experience that can have consequences long after you’re arrested.
 You may have questions regarding your rights as a driver in Florida and whether you can refuse a breathalyzer test if you’re arrested.
+Understanding a Breathalyzer Refusal in Tampa is the first step.

-The short answer is yes— you can refuse— but doing so comes with penalties that may outweigh any potential benefits.
+The short answer is yes, you can refuse, but doing so comes with penalties that may outweigh any potential benefits.

 IMPORTANT: If you have been charged with a DUI, contact our DUI lawyers in Tampa, FL to schedule a free consultation to discuss your case.
 (813) 258-4800.